-Trace data is collected on the host (an OS/390 or a z/OS system).
+Trace data is collected on the host.
 You can use ISPF and the Collect Report Data (CRD) function of Buffer Pool Analyzer, or you can use a batch job to collect data.
 The CRD function provides a menu-driven interface to interactively configure and control this task.
 In a batch job you can use JCL to prepare and configure this task.
 Both methods provide the same results.
 The CRD function provides instant feedback about the collection process and status, but requires that you are logged on to TSO/E. The batch JCL lets you prepare the job offline and run it unattended, but requires that you verify the success of the job.
 The CRD function might be more appropriate for shorter, single tasks.
 Batch jobs are better for longer, repetitive, or scheduled tasks.